 In the community, the Pyes were integral in establishing the Community Outdoor Market and were members of the Lake Melville Agricultural Association for many years.
 They were unique in their dedication to building a sense of community around food production and had an ability to bring people and food together in a meaningful and organic way.
 Frank and Joyce Pye did all of this together right up until Frank’s passing in 2017 when the Grand River Farm ceased to operate.

-In June 2019, after thorough consultations with Joyce Pye and key partners across all sectors, including government representatives, farmers, community non-profit organizations, Indigenous governments, and more, Memorial University, under the leadership of the Labrador Institute, announced that the former Grand River Farm would become the Pye Centre for Northern Boreal Food Systems.
+In June 2019, after thorough consultations with Joyce Pye and key partners across all sectors, including government representatives, farmers, community non-profit organizations, Indigenous governments, and more, Memorial University, under the leadership of the Labrador Campus, announced that the former Grand River Farm would become the Pye Centre for Northern Boreal Food Systems.

-Through this acquisition of the farm, the Labrador Institute would continue the legacy of Frank and Joyce under a new identity that would forever bear the Pye name in acknowledgement of their important contributions to agriculture in the region, and, most importantly, their dedication to building a more sustainable and food secure Labrador.
+Through this acquisition of the farm, the Labrador Campus would continue the legacy of Frank and Joyce under a new identity that would forever bear the Pye name in acknowledgement of their important contributions to agriculture in the region, and, most importantly, their dedication to building a more sustainable and food secure Labrador.

-The Labrador Institute’s Pye Centre for Northern Boreal Food Systems is uniquely positioned as one of the only University-led research and education farms located in a Northern region.
+The Labrador Campus’s Pye Centre for Northern Boreal Food Systems is uniquely positioned as one of the only University-led research and education farms located in a Northern region.
 The Pye Centre will provide a consistent presence in Labrador dedicated to strengthening agriculture in the region and improving access to fresh, local, and sustainable food for Labradorians.
 We are committed to continuing, in a way, what Frank and Joyce started all those years ago.